 She used this sponge to get her mouth accustomed to sensory input.
 Some kids may not even be able to put the sponge into their mouth initially (for sensory reasons – they make dislike the texture) and in that case I would suggest having your child lick the sponge with the tip of their tongue gradually working towards fully inserting the sponge into the mouth.
 Do not rush it!

 My daughter was able to tolerate the sponge so we began her therapy by swiping the sponge over the surfaces of her mouth.
 So, insert and swipe up and down, inside left cheek, and then inside right cheek.
-Over all teeth and gums as if you were brushing your teeth.
-Using the same back and forth motions.
+Over all the teeth and gums as if you were brushing your teeth – using the same back and forth motions.
 Swipe over lips and roof of mouth.

 To do this you ask the child to stick out the tip of the their tongue and have them roll the sponge back and forth, left to right, across the tip of the tongue.
 If no gag reflex is triggered (nor do they look like they are fighting one) you can ask them to move the sponge back a smidge and continue to roll back and forth across the tongue.
 Don’t rush this!
 Keep the progress slow and steady.
 Each time you do therapy venture a little further back and keep an eye out for that gag reflex.
 Triggering it too soon will make them adverse to doing it again!

 If you do trigger the gag reflex just ask them to move the sponge forward again and continue in a location that does not cause the child any distress.
-If possible always end therapy on a good note!
-If the child gets upset about something, dial the therapy back to a stage that is comfortable and work them for a while building up trust and confidence.
+If possible, always end therapy on a good note!
+If the child gets upset about something, dial the therapy back to a stage that is comfortable and work with them for a while building up trust and confidence again.

-Another desensitization therapy that we did in conjunction with this involved using an electric toothbrush.
+Another desensitization therapy that we did, in conjunction with desensitization, involved using an electric toothbrush.
 Specifically a Colgate Sonic Power 360 toothbrush.
 Apparently this toothbrush operates with a vibration that is the same frequency as the OT’s therapy tools and dental tools.
-From what I gather it is the best tool for the job.
-If you cannot find this toothbrush and purchase a different brush my only advice would be to initially continue to use the same make, brand and model.
-The battery eventually dies and if it isn’t operating at full power it impacts the vibration level.
+From what I gather it is the best brush for the job.
+If you cannot find this toothbrush and purchase a different brush my only advice would be to continue to use the same make, brand and model as once they get used to a vibration they will not easily accept a different brush.
+The batteries eventually die and if the toothbrush is sluggish it impacts the vibration level so make sure to replace the brush fairly often.
 I inadvertently replaced our with a different make of toothbrush and my daughter rejected it because she hated the vibrational frequency.

 Sara’s tongue did not learn to disassociate and was in fact contributing to her “pickiness”.
 It was still a retained reflex.
 If the all the parts of the mouth don’t work together in harmony you end up with a disorganized mouth and difficulty eating, chewing and swallowing.
 Looking back I remembered how Sara’s tongue used to “chase” the toothbrush when I brushed her teeth.
 I realize now that she was not actually the one in control of her tongue and it literally did have a mind of its own!